 - Yellow discoloration of the eyes, tongue, skin, and urine

 Following are the main types of the jaundice

 - Based on source/placement (where it happen within the liver’s process of taking in and filtering out bilirubin):

-- Pre-hepatic Jaundice (before the liver): Pre-hepatic jaundice causes the excessive breakdown of red blood cells, which crushes the liver’s ability to conjugate bilirubin.
+- Pre-hepatic Jaundice (before the liver): It causes the excessive breakdown of red blood cells, which crushes the liver’s ability to conjugate bilirubin.

-- Hepatic Jaundice (in the liver): Hepatic jaundice occurs due to dysfunction of the hepatic cells in which the liver loses the ability to conjugate bilirubin.
+- Hepatic Jaundice (in the liver): It occurs due to dysfunction of the hepatic cells in which the liver loses the ability to conjugate bilirubin.